SAF Day Parade: History

 SAF Flag for the first time to the 3rd Battalion, Singapore Infantry Regiment by Minister Lim.
 NSmen were allowed to participate in the parade as commanders for the first time in 1994.
-The first national service officer to be Parade Commander of the SAF Day Parade was Lieutenant Colonel Johnny Lim.
+The first National Service (NS Men) officer to be Parade Commander of the SAF Day Parade was Lieutenant Colonel (LTC) Johnny Lim.
 The 2015 parade was known as the SAF50 Parade in commemoration of the 50th anniversary of the parade, which included a special aerial flypast fighter planes and helicopters as well as the attendance of SAF pioneers who were present at the first SAF Day Parade in 1969.
+In 2024, the parade was held indoors due to inclement weather.
+This parade also marked the first time which a female officer takes command of the parade as the Parade Commander during the same year.